Home Inspection Tips: Things to Check for When Buying a New Home April 17, 2018 – Posted in: Blog

 - Foundation Inspection: If you are concerned about the foundation of your home or the ground it is sitting on, have a structural engineer take a look.
 Your regular home inspector should be able to tell you if this is necessary.

 - Radon Testing: Radon is a naturally occurring radioactive gas that can be found in some homes.
-This test is typically inexpensive and well worth it if you are an in an area where this is a common issue.
+This test is typically inexpensive and well worth it if you are in an area where this is a common issue.

-- Lot Size Surveying: This will help to ensure that you know exactly where the property lines are and verify the size of the lot.
+- Lot Size Surveying: This will to ensure that you know exactly where the property lines are and verify the size of the lot.
 The cost of this service depends on the size of the property.

 - Chimney Inspection: If your potential new home has a fireplace and chimney, you may want to have a chimney inspection done.l This involves the analysis of the chimney itself, the flue, joints connectors and interior chimney walls.